Chapter 4 Modifying DaSEH Materials Leaf

 We will now talk about how to modify these files.

-4.3 Modify module slides
+4.3 Modify Module Slides

 The modules are written in R Markdown documents and developed within an RStudio project.
 R Markdown documents are denoted with the file extension “.Rmd” and allow for the inclusion of code chunks and outputs in a written report.
 They are written using Markdown syntax.
 RStudio projects are used to organize files.
-The knitr package “knits” the case study written in R Markdown and outputs the document as an HTML file.
+The knitr package “knits” the modules written in R Markdown and outputs the document as an HTML file.
 DaSEH uses these HTML files to post the materials online.

 Each of the lectures can be found within the modules directory of our DaSEH GitHub repository.